 When people find out that they or a loved one has scoliosis, one of the first questions to come to mind is “how can it be treated?”
 Treating scoliosis is different for every single body.

+For some, scoliosis may be very mild, and even if it worsened, would still not require serious medical intervention.
 For others, scoliosis can be very severe, and medical intervention may be recommended by a medical professional.
 If you’re wondering “does scoliosis always require surgery?” read on to learn more.

 Medical Options for Scoliosis